Writing For Our Lives:

 Next I passed around a bag of household objects.
 I asked each participants to write for several minutes about whatever memory or image this evoked.
 The results were all creative, and a few very moving.

-The 4-week workshop will be filled with many more of these creative exercises, with the additional benefit that unlike the sample workshop, we'll get to grow as a group.
+Both the 2-hour/afternoon workshop and the 4-week workshop will be filled with many more of these creative exercises, with the additional benefit that unlike the sample workshop, we'll get to grow as a group.
 This encourages playfulness and vulnerability.
 These are huge assets to any writer.

 "I am impressed with your style and manner, and think you have a great deal to offer those of us who want to unleash our inner voice through the written word."